bazelbuild/starlark/spec.md

 ### Literals

-Starlark supports string literals of four different kinds:
+Starlark supports literals of four different kinds:

 ```text
 Operand = int | float | string | bytes
 ```

-Evaluation of a literal yields a value of the given type (int, float, string, or bytes) with the given value.
+Evaluation of an int, float, string, or bytes literal yields the value of that literal.
 See [Literals](#lexical elements) for details.

 ### Parenthesized expressions